 XLP type 1 is the most common type (about 60% of cases).
 It is caused by a mutation in the gene that encodes the signaling lymphocyte activation molecule (SLAM)–associated protein (SAP, also called the SH2 domain protein 1A [SH2D1A] or DSHP).
 Without SAP, lymphocytes proliferate unchecked in response to Epstein-Barr virus (EBV) infection, and natural killer (NK) cells do not function.

-The syndrome is usually asymptomatic until EBV infection develops.
+X-linked lymphoproliferative syndrome is usually asymptomatic until EBV infection develops.
 Then, most patients develop fulminating or fatal infectious mononucleosis with liver failure (caused by cytotoxic T cells that react to EBV-infected B or other tissue cells).
 Survivors of initial infection develop B-cell lymphomas, aplastic anemia, hypogammaglobulinemia (resembling that in common variable immunodeficiency), splenomegaly, or a combination.

 Genetic testing is the gold standard test for confirming the diagnosis (before and after EBV infection and symptoms develop) as well as the carrier state.
 However, genetic testing can take weeks to complete, so other testing is done if the diagnosis must be made earlier (eg, flow cytometry to assess SH2D1A protein expression).